cynthianekesa/Misala-App/Misala Mobile App/APPWRITE_BLOG_SETUP.md

 # Appwrite Blog System Setup Guide

 ## Overview
-This guide will help you set up the blog system in Appwrite for your plant health app.
+This guide will help you set up the blog system in Appwrite the Misala app.

 ## Prerequisites
 - Appwrite account and project already created